actions/stale/README.md

 #### cache-prefix

-Beneficial so the action has a more unique cahce key.
+Beneficial so the action has a more unique cache key.
 Useful when calling this action multiple times, independent of each other.
 An example for usage would be closing all PRs with `x` label after 7 days in one action and closing all PRs except for `x` label after 10 days in another.

 ### Usage